-I’m an autistic, disabled researcher-storyteller.
-I work as a disability researcher and Disability Equality Trainer.
+I’m an autistic, disabled researcher-storyteller and Disability Equality Trainer.
 Find me on Twitter here.

 My research skills are in participatory, user-led and storytelling research.
 My PhD research looked at the stories of disabled Christians.
-I also have experience of research with disabled children, and currently work as a qualitative researcher for a non-profit organisation.
+I also have experience of research with disabled children.
+I am currently working as a researcher for a network of churches.

 I’m a qualified trainer, and have worked as a teacher in the Further Education sector and a lecturer in Higher Education.
-I was trained to deliver Disability Equality Training at Essex Coalition of Disabled People, following the philosophy that DET should be led by disabled people ourselves.
+I was trained to deliver Disability Equality Training at Essex Coalition of Disabled People, following the principle that DET should be led by disabled people ourselves.
 I deliver training in both the public and private sectors.
 Past clients have included the Institute of Education, charities and religious organisations.

-Participatory and activist research is all about stories – archiving them, sharing them, and learning what they can teach us about people and society.
-I’m also a lifelong writer and storyteller, both on the page and in performance.
+Participatory and activist research is all about stories and what we can learn from them about people and society.
+I’m also a writer and storyteller, on the page and in performance.

 I am based in London.